Blue Water Tracks

 - Under the Crew Details tab (on the blue bar near the top of the window), a Photo, First Name, Last Name, Phone (04xx xxx xxx), Gender (only two, I’m afraid), Country (you’ll get a flag!), Crew Role and a short Bio.

 - Under the Social tab, please link your social media profile.

 You may enter details of next of kin and other interested parties under the Contacts tab if you wish.

-Ignore Documents as we don’t use this.
+Ignore Documents as we don’t use them.
 Races is a record of your races (since we started using the system).